 Like every other U.S. military branch, the Air Force heavily relied on asbestos to build its bases between the 1930s and 1980s.
 Asbestos-containing products were used throughout military bases and Air Force planes.
 Learn if an Air Force base you served on was built with asbestos-containing products.

-Asbestos and Air Force Bases Explained
+Asbestos on Air Force Bases Explained

-Notable Air Force Bases
+Notable Air Force Bases That Used Asbestos

 Edwards Air Force Base

 Edwards Air Force Base is located about 100 miles away from Los Angeles.
 Because this base has been active since the 1930s, many of its structures contained asbestos at one time.